sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/kafka.md

       max_elapsed_time: 30s
 ```

-The config field `ack_replicas` determines whether we wait for acknowledgement from all replicas or just a single broker.
+The config field `ack_replicas` determines whether we wait for acknowledgment from all replicas or just a single broker.

 <!-- Add links to bloblang queries : Both the `key` and `topic` fields can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#bloblang-queries). -->